 Published water quality guidelines (e.g., CCME Guidelines) and scientific studies that are relevant and appropriate for the receiving watercourses, based on the information listed above; and

-Measures, suggestions, and commitments, including predictions and limits of acceptable change, listed in Reports of Environmental Assessment or Environmental Impact Review.Predictions of how effluent, once discharged, will mix and disperse in the receiving environment;
+Measures, suggestions, and commitments, including predictions and limits of acceptable change, listed in Reports of Environmental Assessment or Environmental Impact Review for the project;

+Predictions of how effluent, once discharged, will mix and disperse in the receiving environment;

+For each effluent, proposed EQC that reflect the recommended WQOs, including the supporting calculations and rationale.

 In gathering information for their applications, applicants can and should avail themselves of relevant information that has already been collected by other parties or through other initiatives (e.g., governmental agencies, regional land use or water management plans).